EthanHao/EthanHao.github.io/_posts/2017-03-02-Volatile in C++.markdown

 {% endhighlight  %}

 ### Execution Order
-Sometimes the assemble code excution order is not the same as the order you c++ code. that's is a big problem for muitithreaded programming.
+Sometimes the assemble code excution order is not the same as the order of your c++ code. that's is a big problem for muitithreaded programming.
 Assume we gotta share two variables between two threads. one thread do things like the following piece of code.
 {% highlight cpp %}
 a = 1;